cucumber/docs/content/docs/gherkin/reference.md

 title: Gherkin Reference
 subtitle: "Cucumber syntax: Given, When, Then"
 ---
-Gherkin uses a set of special keywords to give structure and meaning to executable specifications.
+Gherkin uses a set of special [keywords](#keywords) to give structure and meaning to executable specifications.
 Each keyword is translated to many spoken languages;
 in this reference we'll use English.

 Most lines in a Gherkin document start with one of the [keywords](#keywords).

+A comment must start on a new line.
 Comment lines are allowed anywhere in the file.
 They begin with zero or more spaces, followed by a hash sign (`#`) and some text.

-Comments do have to start on a new line.
+Block comments are currently not supported by Gherkin.

 Either spaces or tabs may be used for indentation.
 The recommended indentation level is two spaces.
 Here is an example: